 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
-As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
+As you might assume, older air conditioners could more frequently experience leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only gone up due to scarcity.

-Don’t forget that in order to buy R22, you must be an EPA-certified technician.
-So, the typical homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
-This cost is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+Don’t forget that in order to purchase R22, you must be an EPA-certified technician.
+So, the average homeowner isn’t able to purchase a cylinder themselves.
+In addition, there are some stern regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
+This fee is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our technicians come out to assess your unit we check to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our professionals come out to assess your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will probably have R22.
+If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
 However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
-You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
+You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is normally found on the outdoor condenser of your central air conditioning system.
 If you can’t locate it, you can grab your user’s manual.
 If that doesn’t work either, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
-In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
+In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 You may have heard information about “drop-in” replacements for R22.
 We strongly recommend against this choice.
-Usually a homeowner who is concerned about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
+Usually a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
 It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this critical step is skipped, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this critical step is missed, your system will quickly stop running, and you’ll be forced to install a new unit anyway.

-It’s wise to discuss pricing choices with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we monitor for any manufacturer and utility rebates that would make it easier to manage an unforeseen replacement.
-To avoid an emergency on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old AC before it breaks down.
+It’s wise to discuss pricing choices with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
+To avoid emergencies on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old AC before it doesn’t work.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
 However, systems installed after 2010 could still use R22, so it’s wise to check with an HVAC Expert.
-You can always check for this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).
+You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).